McKynlee/cullen-express-intro/README.md

    a. link to express: let express = require('express');
    Do NOT require('./express) because this will link to specific express folder, but we want the general concept from node_modules.
 Express is a function.

-1. Set up the version of "onReady" for express
+1. Set up Express's version of "onReady":
    //Listen for network requests
    // the first parameter represents a port, can be any number over 3000.
    // Convention uses either 3000 or 5000 for port number.